Traumatized Child:

 4) Understand how stress, trauma, or violence affects brain development and learning

-11) Be able to research, list, and discuss state and/or district reporting mandates and the requirements and limitations on determining suspected child abuse.
+12) Be able to research, list, and discuss state and/or district reporting mandates and the requirements and limitations on determining suspected child abuse

 Course Description

 The course is divided into four chapters.
-Each chapter discusses a particular topic of stress, trauma or violence.
+Each chapter discusses a particular topic of stress, trauma, or violence.
 There will be numerous “checkpoint” questions inserted throughout the reading, which are designed to help students review the content and apply it to their own educational setting.
 The chapters are sequential and should be completed in the order in which they are presented.
 At the completion of each chapter, there will be an examination covering the material.
 Students must complete the examination before proceeding to the next chapter.
-In some of the chapter examinations, questions will involve case studies to provide further practice in the application of knowledge.
 This sequential approach to learning will help all participants gain a better understanding of what they have learned as they proceed through the course.
 This course is appropriate for educators seeking training in working with toddlers through adolescents, as well as those who work directly with families.

 Student Expectations